areven/reago/documentation/guide/intermediate/dealing-with-promises.md

 This is starting to look messy and a bit... _dated_.

-Here is the problem - JavaScript does not offer a way to track the execution context across asynchronous computations.
+Here is the problem: JavaScript does not offer a way to track the execution context across asynchronous computations.
 Reago can only detect the store context and correctly track hooks if the atom function is synchronous.